Mall1o/MedMiner/backend/README.md

 - **Flask**: A lightweight Python web framework for building RESTful APIs.
 - **Neo4j**: A graph database used to model relationships between patients, diseases, and prescriptions.
+- **Py2neo**: A Python library for interacting with Neo4j, providing an easy way to execute queries and fetch data.
+- **Python**: The backend logic is written in Python, responsible for data processing, API routing, and communication with the graph database.

 ## Folder Structure